sarkarchandan/JSONApiSimulation/README.md

 # JSON Api Simulation
-This project has simulate a RESTful API offering data persisted in backend database.
+This project has simulated a RESTful API which exposes data persisted in backend database serialised in JSON format.
 We often consume multiple public APIs offered by different providers in our applications.
-Thus the motivation of this project is to persist some mock data in a backend database and exposing the data as a RESTful endpoint.
+Thus the motivation of this project is to create a simulation to persist some mock data in a backend database and exposing the data as a RESTful endpoint.
 A basic android client has been added to test the consumption.
-The frameworks has been used are:
+The frameworks have been used are:

 - [Java EE](https://javaee.github.io)
 - [Docker](https://www.docker.com)